Skip to content

 January 20, 1978, La Grange in Oldham County, measured 31 inches of snow, the Kentucky record for snow depth.
 Three days earlier, 18 inches of fresh snow fell on top of seven inches.
 Another five-plus arrived on January 20, setting the record.
 The winter of 1977-1978 was very different from previous winters in Kentucky.
 It was the last time the Ohio River froze over this far south.
 Kentucky Weather By Jerry Hill; pg: 63

 Sunday, January 20, 1985, Warren E. Burger swore in President Reagan for a 2nd time in a White House televised ceremony.
-The next day would have been the parade but weather stopped it.
+They canceled the planned Monday parade due to winter weather.

 January 20, 1986, Kentucky and America celebrated the 1st Martin Luther King Jr. Day as a Federal Holiday.
 Hundreds of Kentuckians packed the rotunda in the Capitol to hear speakers and artists pay tribute to King.

 January 20, 1991, Patrolman Gary Elmer Kidwell, Stanford Police Department, died while making a traffic stop.
-The suspect was known to Patrolman Kidwell to have several drinking-related arrests.
-As Patrolman Kidwell approached the car the suspect shot him with a .357 caliber handgun.
+Officer Kidwell knew the suspect had several drinking-related arrests.
+As Patrolman Kidwell approached the car, the suspect shot him with a .357 caliber handgun.

 January 20, 1992, Kentucky and America celebrated Martin Luther King Jr. Day.
 The nation observes the holiday on the 3rd Monday of each January.

 January 20, 1994, Ron Hansen’s body appeared in a salt marsh near the San Mateo Bridge, not far from where he had left his car three months earlier.
 Hansen rode more than 3,600 winners, and his horses earned more than $40 million.
-He mostly rode in California, and won five titles at Golden Gate Fields and Bay Meadows and was the leading rider in the Los Angeles County Fair meets for four consecutive years.
+He mostly rode in California, won five titles at Golden Gate Fields and Bay Meadows, and led all riders in the Los Angeles County Fair meets for four consecutive years.
 He rode six winners on a card at Golden Gate in 1990, and the same year, Golden Gate ruled him off the track for five weeks during a race-fixing investigation.
-The California Horse Racing Board reinstated Hansen to ride in the 1990 Derby, finishing 4th.
+The California Horse Racing Board reinstated Hansen in time to ride in the 1990 Derby, finishing 4th.
 For many, Hansen’s demise at age 33 remains a mystery today as it did when he disappeared in October 1993.

 January 20, 1997, William Rehnquist swore in President William J. Clinton for the 2nd time while the nation and Kentucky celebrated the Martin Luther King Jr. Holiday.
-This ritual was the 1st to be streamed live on the internet.
+This was the 1st inauguration streamed live on the internet.

 Saturday, January 20, 2001, William Rehnquist swore in President George Walker Bush as our 43rd president.
+Bush became the 1st president to enter office with a criminal record, which included a DUI and cocaine possession.
 Capitol Police arrested four protesters during the 54th inaugural ceremony after Bush’s limousine got hit by tennis balls and eggs.
-Thousands of demonstrators turned out to protest the outcome and controversial election.
+Thousands of demonstrators protested the outcome of the controversial election where he lost the popular vote to V.P.
+Al Gore.

 January 20, 2003, Martin Luther King Jr. Day is celebrated in Kentucky.
 The day is also observed in the Japanese city of Hiroshima.